dustinpfister/blog_posts/_posts/vuejs-observable.md

 ## 3 - conclusion

 So the vue observable method is there for quickly turning a plain old external object into a reactive one.
+Often the use of the method is not need though at least I can not say I am using the method that often thus far.
+In most cases I use the vue data object option as a way to create a state for the vuejs instance, and each time that is the case the object becomes observable to begin with.
+It is only in cases where things are not working as expected with reactivity that the vue observable method might have to be used in order to get that feature of vuejs to work with a project.